JudgeAgent: Beyond Static Benchmarks for Knowledge-Driven and Dynamic LLM Evaluation: Methodology

-\textbf{Difficulty-Adaptive Question Generation:} Unlike other dynamic methods, JudgeAgent incorporates the target’s capability estimation into question generation to enable more fine-grained evaluations.
-A fixed-difficulty test can identify underperforming models, but can hardly comprehensively evaluate a model’s knowledge levels.
+\textbf{Difficulty-Adaptive Question Generation:} To mitigate data contamination and difficulty mismatch, JudgeAgent conducts multi-turn interactive interviews to explore potential deficiencies and incorporates adaptive difficulty adjustments into question generation.
+A fixed-difficulty test can identify underperforming models, but can hardly comprehensively evaluate a model’s actual knowledge mastery.
 For instance, when an overly challenging test evaluates a model with limited knowledge, the evaluation may reveal that the model performs poorly, but fails to delineate the actual range of its knowledge.
-Therefore, JudgeAgent dynamically adjusts the target’s capability estimation and the follow-up question's difficulty based on Eq~\ref{eq: difficulty-control}.
-This adaptive approach allows for a precise and refined understanding of the target’s knowledge boundaries.
+Therefore, JudgeAgent dynamically adjusts the follow-up question's difficulty based on capability estimation through the difficulty control mechanism in Section~\ref{subsec: 3_1_base_tiering}.

 Based on the capability estimation, JudgeAgent adjusts the question difficulty as \textit{Easy}, \textit{Medium}, or \textit{Hard}, and explicitly specifies each difficulty's requirements in the prompt.
 For \textit{Easy}, the focus is on assessing information retrieval skills, primarily through cloze-style questions based on the original text, like \textit{"Which virus primarily causes HFMD?"}.
 For \textit{Medium}, the emphasis is on understanding key concepts, with questions involving basic inference, like \textit{"Which description is correct regarding meiosis II?"} For \textit{Hard}, the questions are designed to encourage deep thinking and complex logical analysis, like \textit{"A patient ingested a toxic substance...
 The doctor employed... which type of treatment is likely lacking?"}.
-Detailed prompt designs are provided in Appendix~\ref{appendix: prompts}.
+Detailed prompt designs are provided in Appendix~\ref{appendix: prompts}, and the validation of question quality is described and analyzed in Appendix~\ref{appendix: question_quality}.

-\textbf{Capability Estimation:} In each round, JudgeAgent presents the generated questions to the target model and collects its responses.
-Based on all responses in the above two stages, JudgeAgent computes scores according to the scoring scheme described in Section~\ref{subsec: 3_1_base_tiering}, considering both difficulty and correctness.
-The average score is used to determine the difficulty for the next round's generation.
+\textbf{Capability Estimation:} JudgeAgent queries the target LLM with generated questions.
+Based on LLM's responses, JudgeAgent computes average difficulty scores with the strategy in Section~\ref{subsec: 3_1_base_tiering}, and determines the difficulty for the next round's generation.
+Through this adaptive multi-turn mechanism, JudgeAgent progressively aligns the assessment with the true capabilities of the target LLM, thereby achieving more precise evaluations.